simgroep/event-sourcing/README.md

 repository while being locked will result in a _ConcurrencyException_.

-The _CommandGateway_ will in turn catch the _ConcurrencyException_, and will try do dispatch a command again untill a specific condition is met (depends on the used _Scheduler_ implementation), or throw the _ConcurrencyException_ otherwise.
+The _CommandGateway_ will in turn catch the _ConcurrencyException_, and will try do dispatch the command again until a specific condition is met (depends on the used _Scheduler_ implementation), or throw the _ConcurrencyException_ otherwise.